OM-MediaWorks/global-christian-taxonomy/readme.md

 This is a taxonomy / category system for usage by Christian media publishers and consumers.

+The current data is here: [taxonomy.ttl](https://github.com/OM-MediaWorks/global-christian-taxonomy/blob/main/taxonomy.ttl)

-Goals for the long term:
+## Goals for the long term:

 - Available in many languages
 - Making it possible to search for Christian media over many sources and being able to use a category that filters the media